manilajs/manilajs.com/index.md

 Special thanks to our generous venue sponsor, [Quipper](http://quipper.com), for making our meetup possible.

-#### Contact info
+* * * *

+### Thanks!

 Need directions or any help?
 Interested in speaking or sponsorship?
 Contact Rico at [hi@ricostacruz.com](mailto:hi@ricostacruz.com) or 0908 864 8125.

-#### Thanks!

 Manila.js is made possible by the JS community volunteers who have been organizing and volunteering to make Manila.js events possible.